 Financial aid probation-A status a school assigns to a student who is failing to make satisfactory academic progress and who successfully appeals.
 Eligibility for aid may be reinstated for one payment period.
+Students attending clock-hour programs are required by law to successfully complete all clock hours in a payment period and are therefore ineligible to appeal a delay in financial aid disbursements.
+If a student does not meet both the qualitative and quantitative standards, the school must delay all aid until the hours are successfully completed.

 Financial aid warning-A status the school assigns to a student who is failing to make satisfactory academic progress.
-The school reinstates eligibility for aid for one payment period and may do so without a student appeal.
-This status may only be used by schools that check SAP at the end of each payment period and only for students who were making SAP in the prior payment period for which they were enrolled or who were in the first payment period of their program.
+The school delays all aid eligibility for the subsequent payment period and may do so without a student appeal.
+Notification of the warning status and delay of aid is provided to the student in writing.

-Maximum timeframe

-- For an undergraduate program measured in credit hours, a period no longer than 150 percent of the published length of the program. - For an undergraduate program measured in clock hours, a period no longer than 150 percent of the published length of the program as measured by the cumulative number of clock hours the student is required to complete and expressed in calendar time.
+Maximum timeframe-For an undergraduate program measured in clock hours, a period no longer than 150 percent of the published length of the program as measured by the cumulative number of clock hours the student is required to complete and expressed in calendar time.
 (Note that a student in a clock hour program cannot receive aid for hours beyond those in the program; the maximum timeframe applies to the amount of calendar time the student takes to complete those hours.)